 Aixa smirked.
 You’re precious.

 There was a great chance Wit didn’t know what her hexcaster was.
-A copper spike that thickened in its middle with strange compartments, cranks, and apparatuses--a scope and a long, flat trigger that most people overlooked--it seemed more like a bizarre, tactical walking stick than anything else, hobbled together from things she’d found.
+A copper spike that thickened in its middle with strange apparatuses--a mismatched scope, a long, flat trigger--it seemed more like a bizarre, tactical walking stick than anything else, hobbled together from things she’d found.
 In a world without smart phones, there were many such analog-frankensteins.

 But Wit’s eyes were still too eager when he reached for the caster.
 Even if he didn’t know that it could fire lightning and ice, he knew it was a weapon.
 One he felt he should be holding.
-That triggered her--made her wonder if it was her race or gender that made him feel inherently superior--but she shoved those thoughts away.
+That bothered her--made her wonder if it was her race or gender that made him feel inherently superior--but she shoved those thoughts away.
 It was a new world.
-A chance to be more than you were--better than you were.
+A chance to be more than you were.
+Better than you were.

 Aixa took a deep breath.
 “First of all, this was the Bronx.
 Second of all, I’m not lost.
 Third, those aren’t monsters.
 They’re mythics, and they can hear in ways you don’t understand and talk in languages you don’t know.
 Fourth, you ask to hold my caster again and you die.
 No laws anymore--the mythics don’t care if we kill each other.
 They care about honesty--and I’m being very, very honest with you.”

-Wit nodded slowly and stepped back, glancing at Aixa’s hand, at rest on the caster’s trigger.
+Wit nodded slowly and stepped back, glancing at Aixa’s hand, resting on the caster’s trigger.
 If he had experience with such weapons, he’d realize the rifle’s loading winch was already turned to Mundane, its secondary chamber loaded with common rifle rounds--useless against mythics, but deadly to humans.

 A sharp, digital beeping answered.
 Aixa looked down at the watch on her wrist.
 An alarm she’d set exactly a year ago.
 She shut it off, and muttered back.

 It was hard to believe it had only been a year since trees and living light burst from the ground, all manners of impossible beasts climbing up with them.
-A year since an unknowable majority of the population was killed by living fire, were-creatures, and things she couldn't even explain, all intelligent, most capable of speech.
+A year since an unknown amount of the population was killed by living fire, were-creatures, and things she couldn't even explain, all intelligent, most capable of speech.

 None of it made sense.
-The only thing that was certain for Aixa was that all of this had something to do with a secret society of people who could use magic---something out of a storybook.
+All Aixa knew for sure was that the people responsible were a secret society who could use magic---something out of a storybook.
 Somehow, somewhere, they'd failed to stop some calamity, and now the world was like this.
 Aixa knew because she met one of those wizards--or whatever they called themselves.
 They'd just been a rumor, one of the countless assumptions humanity thrived on now, but she’d talked to one--the woman who made her hexcaster.

-All humanity had to fight with were mundane weapons--knives and bullets that passed through the mythics like stones through water.
-It made the panic so blinding that no one realized the mythics were hording them.
+The human race only had mundane weapons to fight with--knives and bullets that passed through the mythics like stones through water.
+It made the panic so blinding that no one realized the mythics were hoarding them.
 Shepherding them into camps, only killing those who resisted.
 Breaking the world--making it theirs.
-When it was all done, things like farms and broadcast towers still existed, but mythics claimed them, ruined them, guarded them against humans.
+When it was all done, things like farms and broadcast towers still existed, but mythics claimed them, ruined them, guarded them.
 Controlled them, as they did with power plants somehow, deciding what parts of America had how much electricity and when.